nla-group/classix/README.md

 The data point 0 is in group 2, which has been merged into cluster #0.
 ```

-We can also query two data points ended up in the same cluster, or not:
+We can also query why two data points ended up in the same cluster, or not:
 ```Python
 clx.explain(0, 2000, plot=True)
 ```